Religious views of Adolf Hitler: Hitler on Islam

-Hitler's views on Islam are a matter of controversy.
+Hitler's views on Islam are also a matter of controversy.
 On the one hand, Hitler privately demeaned ethnic groups he associated with Islam, notably Arabs, as racially inferior.
-On the other hand, he also made private and public statements expressing admiration for what he perceived to be the militaristic nature of Islam and the political sharpness of the Prophets and messengers in Islam Muhammad.
+On the other hand, he was also purported to make private and public statements expressing admiration for what was perceived to be the militaristic nature of Islam.

 Among Eastern religions, Hitler described religious leaders such as "Confucius, Buddha, and Muhammad" as providers of "spiritual sustenance".
 In this context, Hitler's connection to Amin al-Husseini, who served as the Grand Mufti of Jerusalem until 1937– which included his asylum in 1941 – has been interpreted by some as a sign of respect, while others characterize it as a relationship born out of political expediency.
 Starting in 1933, al-Husseini, who had launched a campaign to both expel the British from the Middle East and Jews from both Egypt and Palestine, became impressed by the Jewish boycott policies which the Nazis were enforcing in Germany, and hoped that he could use the anti-semitic views which many in the Arab region shared with Hitler's regime in order to forge a strategic military alliance that would help him eliminate the Jews from Palestine.
 Despite al-Husseini's attempts to reach out to Germany, Hitler refused to form such an alliance with al-Husseini, fearing that it would weaken relations with Britain.

-During the unsuccessful 1936–1939 Arab revolt in Palestine, Husseini and his allies took the opportunity to strengthen relations with Germany and enforced the spread of Nazi customs and propaganda throughout their strongholds in Palestine as a gesture of respect.
-In Egypt, the Muslim Brotherhood would follow al-Husseini's lead.
-Hitler's influence soon spread throughout the region, but it was not until 1937 that the Nazi government agreed to grant al-Husseini and the Muslim Brotherhood's request for financial and military assistance.
+During the 1936–1939 Arab revolt in Palestine, Husseini strengthened ties with Germany, fostering the spread of Nazi customs in Palestinian strongholds.
+The Muslim Brotherhood in Egypt followed suit.
+Hitler's influence grew in the region, with the Germany government approving financial and military support for Husseini and the Muslim Brotherhood in 1937.
+At times, Hitler blamed Christianity for the emergence of Islam.